Custom Forging Services

 If you are seeking a supplier of forging services and custom forging parts, here is the right place for you.
-In order to meet the mass production requirements of some customers and reduce costs, we work with our industry-leading suppliers to assist your project.
+In order to meet the mass production requirements of some customers and reduce costs, we work with our industry-leading metal forgings suppliers to assist your project.
 The extensive and comprehensive network enables us to expand our capabilities and serve more clients across the world, especially those who require quality metal forgings.
 To lower the price of your CNC machining parts, our forging service can offer a large number of prototypes in batch, then we use CNC techniques and machines to modify the appearance and achieve other specifications, which greatly shortens the lead time.
 However, the precision is only about 0.05mm, and the part complexity should be reviewed before manufacturing to check the feasibility.
 Other than the forging process, a selection of other services can be applied based on your quote.
 The stable and long-term relationships between our partners and us allow us to deliver the best quality at the most competitive prices.
 Before the final order going on its way to customers, multiple quality inspections will be implemented at different production stages of the forging products.
 Welcome to send your inquiry or custom designs of forging parts to be made, we’ll send you a free quote within 24 hours in working days and work out a schedule for recording the progress.
 Steel forgings and iron forgings are most commonly produced at our factory.

-Why Choose Our Forging Services?
+Why Choose Our Custom Forging Services?

 • Seasoned engineers, operators, inspectors, sales & after-sales staff and project managers allow you to monitor your products at every stage and ensure the whole process goes smoothly.

-• On-site quality control and inspections at the beginning of the forging process, during the manufacturing, and before the shipment to increase multi-layer security.
+• On-site quality control and inspections at the beginning of the metal forging process, during the manufacturing, and before the shipment to increase multi-layer security.

 • Free samples can be offered, we put emphasis on the feedback for further improvements and make the final products match or exceed the expectations of our customers.